 I’m living proof that you can completely heal.
 One hundred percent.
 Even if you’re like me, and have been struggling for YEARS.

 If you didn’t read my first post on my path to recovery, please start there.
 That’s where you’ll find the first two steps in my recovery process – and I highly recommend you follow the same process if you’re struggling with your own food issues.

 But once you’ve acknowledged the problem and told someone, then what?
 While you’re off to a great start, those two things alone won’t heal you.

-Here are MY next four steps towards recovery:
+Here are MY next fIVE steps towards recovery:

 1 Find a therapist, or at the very least, someone who is NOT a family member or friend, that you can talk to, 1-2x each week.
 Consider these non-negotiable meetings that take priority over everything else you’ve got going on in your busy life.
 When you first start, you’ll be excited and gladly cancel your social plans to make time for them because you know HELP and RELIEF is on the way.
 But the more you start going, it will start feeling like a chore and you’ll want to cancel.
 Why?
 Because after you break through the facades and masks you’ve been wearing for maybe your whole life, then the REAL WORK BEGINS.